bwhitesell/Chaperone/crymepipelines/README.md

 The functional object in CrymePipelines is a `CrymeTask`.
 CrymeTasks are defined in the `src/tasks.py` file and scheduled via an airflow DAG.
-CrymeTasks are built by defining a class that inherits `tasks.base.BaseCrymeTask` (as well as any mixins) and has a single `run` method that is run on execution of the task.
+CrymeTasks are built by defining a class in the `src/tasks.py` file.
+If the task will utilize pyspark functionality, then it must inherit from `tasks.base.BaseCrymeTask` (as well as any mixins).
+Each class should have a single `run` method that is run on execution of the task.